 Currently, the markets where our hotels are located are very competitive.
 However, a material increase in the supply of new hotel rooms to a market can quickly destabilize that market and existing hotels can experience rapidly decreasing RevPAR and profitability.
 If such over-building occurs in one or more of our major markets, our business, financial condition, results of operations and our ability to make distributions to our stockholders may be materially adversely affected.
-We expect near-term supply growth in top-25 urban markets, including New York City and Chicago, will exceed historical averages.
+We expect near-term supply growth in top-25 urban markets will exceed historical averages.
+For 2018, we currently project a 3.2% increase in supply for the top-25 urban markets.